 It’s not as thick or heavy as regular hardwoods, so it’s easier to transport.
 Poplars are light because their porous, diffuse nature makes them lightweight.

-The density of your chosen wood will give you an idea of how much it will weigh.
+Remember, the density of your chosen wood will give you an idea of how much it will weigh.
 To express volume, either imperial or metric units are employed.

 Because of their suppleness, both pine and poplar are excellent working woods.
 Poplar wood is the better of the two kinds of wood to deal with.